If you want to upgrade your home theater setup and get better sound quality, you may be wondering how to connect soundbar to TV Bluetooth.

 Check out our post on whether soundbars and televisions must be the same brand for an optimum home entertainment setup to learn more about the compatibility of soundbars and televisions.

 More Tips to Get the Best Quality of Sound Transmission

-Our audio experts recommend the following steps to ensure a stronger, more stable Bluetooth and the best quality music.
+Our audio specialists recommend following the instructions below to achieve a stronger and more reliable connection for your Bluetooth devices and the greatest quality when playing music.

-- Make sure nothing is blocking your TV’s remote receiver.
+- Check if nothing is obstructing the TV’s remote receiver.

-Can you connect a Soundbar to your TV via Bluetooth?
+Can you connect Soundbar to your TV via Bluetooth?

 How do I make my soundbar Bluetooth?